cdot65/pan-os-upgrade/docs/user-guide/docker/execution.md

 ## Next Steps

 With `pan-os-upgrade` successfully executed using Docker, check the outputs and logs for insights into the upgrade process.
-For further assistance or troubleshooting, refer to the [Troubleshooting Guide](troubleshooting.md).
+For detailed troubleshooting steps or further assistance, refer to the [Troubleshooting Guide](troubleshooting.md).